visualizevalue-dev/punks-course/README.md

 Reflecting on this, it must become immediately clear, that this is a paradigm shift technology that has implications far beyond "just" digital art.

-## The Art
+# The Art

 ==TODO==

-## The Code
+# The Code

-### A First Glance

-Let's have a glance over the contract and get a feel for how this code looks and what it does: [CryptoPunksMarket.sol](https://etherscan.deth.net/address/0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB).
-The goal isn't to understand everything, but it's helpful to skim through something like this before going into details.
 ![](./assets/CryptoPunksMarketCode.png)

-### Code Primitives
+## Talking Computers

 If you're not familiar with code at all, there are a few basics we have to cover.
 Software code is a set of statements that tell the thing running the code what to do...
 There are many many different languages, but they all share some general characteristics.
 For us, we're looking at "Solidity" code, which is the most common programming language used to develop Smart Contracts on Ethereum.
 It compiles to low level machine code that runs on the Ethereum Virtual Machine ("EVM").
 We can think of the EVM as a virtualized computer that makes sure EVM code runs exactly the same on all machines participating in the network.

+Open the [CryptoPunksMarket.sol](https://etherscan.deth.net/address/0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB) code for the CryptoPunksMarket to follow along!
-#### Functions
+### Functions

 Functions are the core building blocks of smart contracts.
 Most importantly, they make up our entry points to stuff our users aught to be able to do...